- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

 Hey, if they are good enough for The Queen, they are good enough for me.

-With intelligence and friendliness, these dogs have what it takes to be service and therapy dogs.
+With intelligence and friendliness, the Pembroke Welsh Corgi has what it takes to be a service and therapy dog.

-These canines are energetic, so if they need to serve were they will be exercised and kept busy.
+These canines are energetic, so if they need to serve, they will be exercised and kept busy.

-The best thing about this dog, in my opinion, is that they are not destructive.
+The best thing about these dogs, in my opinion, is that they are not destructive.

-To be a therapy dog, this breed needs socialization training from puppy-hood.
-They are often stand-offish.
+To be a therapy dog, this breed needs socialization training from puppyhood.

 8. French Bulldog

-These lap dogs are absolutely great for companionship, people's mental and physical health, and are part of most popular best therapy dog breeds list.
+These lap dogs are absolutely great for companionship and people's mental and physical health.

-Canines in this breed want nothing more than to be petted, loved and reassured.
+French Bulldogs want nothing more than to be petted, loved, and reassured.